Jeremy Gaviola Quero

 IDENTITIES: In my last year, I haven’t done much in terms of my career (applying to internships and the like) due to other circumstances and have also felt inferior to many of my colleagues.
 Seeing how my skills contributed to the work I did abroad, as well as having the time and space to reflect on myself and my life in the present moment reinforced just how much experience I truly have, and helped reestablish that personal confidence in myself.

-FUTURE: As I’ve mentioned many times already, my self confidence has been greatly improved.
-I feel this is the first step to many opportunities.
-On that note, my newfound curiosity I feel will also open many more avenues, making me more inclined to not let good opportunities slip by in favor or staying within a comfort zone.
-Finally, my desire to learn more and more will certainly make me a better person both personally and professionally, allowing for more growth that the already significant development that I’ve already gained up to this point.
+FUTURE: Studying abroad boosted my self-confidence and was the first step to many opportunities.
+My newfound curiosity has opened new avenues for me, making me more inclined to seize opportunities that come my way rather than staying within a comfort zone.
+I grew so much from the experience, and my desire to learn more and more has made me a better person both personally and professionally. allowing for more growth that the already significant development that I’ve already gained up to this point.

 TIPS: As I’ve mentioned many times already, my self confidence has been greatly improved.
 I feel this is the first step to many opportunities.
 On that note, my newfound curiosity I feel will also open many more avenues, making me more inclined to not let good opportunities slip by in favor or staying within a comfort zone.
 Finally, my desire to learn more and more will certainly make me a better person both personally and professionally, allowing for more growth that the already significant development that I’ve already gained up to this point.